Live Chat Now

 • Technology Skills: In your role as a health services manager, you may need to learn how to use scheduling software or familiarize yourself with health information management technologies like electronic medical records.
 For this reason, while it’s technically not a soft skill, having some familiarity with the technology and equipment used in these applications or others may help give you an advantage.

-Our online Bachelor’s Degree in Healthcare Administration with a Specialization in Healthcare Management is designed to help you prepare to play an important role in healthcare policy, managed care, information systems, insurance or finance.
-Better yet, you can study online or in a hybrid format.
+Our online Bachelor’s Degrees in Healthcare Administration Programs, are designed to help you prepare to play an important role in healthcare policy, managed care, information systems, insurance or finance.
+The option to choose the specialization that is right for you may help you determine the right career fit as well.

 Already have a bachelor’s degree?
 Grow your healthcare industry skills by earning an online MBA with a Specialization in Health Services.
 This specialization explores many of the high-level issues facing healthcare economics and public policy today.
 Our experienced faculty provide real-world examples and scenarios for a well-rounded look at this dynamic industry.